pexus/PerfLog/README.txt

 performance logs created by PerfLog.

-PerfLog and PerfLogAppLogger packages are available as a free open source community edition with Apache 2.0 License and is a supported edition for IBM WebSphere J2EE application server.
+PerfLog and PerfLogAppLogger packages are available as a free open source community edition with Apache 2.0 License.
 The community edition comes with PerfLog and PerfLogAppLogger binary jars, source and documentation.

+Customization, consulting and support services are available from Pexus LLC.
-See the Pexus PerfLog Editions section of this documentation for more details.
+Contact Pexus for more details.

 How does Pexus PerfLog work?
 ---------------------------